 All can share ideas and profit from each other.

-The class debates allow more engagement, a better dialogue flow, and make the entire process more enjoyable.
+The class debates allow more engagement and a better dialogue flow, making the entire process more enjoyable.

-The foreign language tutors can pick the most effective methods of teaching a specific section of the language.
-All these encourage students to actively take part in the learning process and enjoy it too.
+Foreign language tutors can choose the most effective methods of teaching a specific section of the language.
+These methods encourage students to actively participate in the learning process and enjoy it, too.

 7. Speaking and Listening Practice